Uchitel55/CatTriviaFlutter/README.md

 Flutter was released in May 2017.
 Flutter uses a variety of widgets to deliver a fully functioning application.
 These widgets are Flutter's framework architecture.

-Goal of this funny and pretty project is to show simple and clean architecture using Riverpod package.
+Goal of this funny and pretty project is to show simple architecture using Riverpod package.

 **Summary:**
 * Fetch Data from API using DIO package (https://alexwohlbruck.github.io/cat-facts/docs/) and show random image (https://cataas.com/cat)